N1ghtF1re/Public-Key-Ciphers/README.md

 </p>

 ## About the library
-The library contains three public key ciphers: Elgamal
+The library contains one public key ciphers: Elgamal

 ## Class Elgamal: